plblum/jivs/docs/Learning_Jivs/Server_Pages/Server_pages_workflow_page_save.md

 The server has its own validation and save responsibilities, as described in [Understanding Server-Side Validation](Understanding_Server_Side_Validation.md).

-The request body contains both the application data and the Jivs saved state.
-Use the application data for validation and the save operation.
+The request body contains the application’s form data and the Jivs saved state.
+Use the form data for validation and the save operation.
+The saved state is client restoration data that the server returns unchanged when validation prevents the save.

 The result falls into one of three categories:

-- When the save succeeds, continue with the application's normal success behavior.
+- When the save succeeds, continue with the application’s normal success behavior.
-- When an operational failure occurs, use the application's normal error handling.
+- When an operational failure occurs, use the application’s normal error handling.
 - When validation prevents the save, regenerate the page so the user can correct the submitted values.

 ### Server Validation Prevented the Save

 Regenerate the page with three things:

-1. **The client restoration setup.** Generate client code that restores the `ValueHostsManager` using saved state instead of initializing it with initial values.
+1. **The client restoration setup.** Generate client code that restores the `ValueHostsManager` using saved state.
 It also retrieves the server validation errors and supplies them to `handleServerIssues()`.
 2. **The submitted Jivs saved state.** Return the same opaque string sent by the client.
-Populate the page's existing `_jivsSavedState` input with that value.
+Populate the page’s existing `_jivsSavedState` input with that value.
-3. **The server validation errors.** Place the validation information in the page's `_jivsServerIssues` input.
+3. **The server validation errors.** Place the validation information in the page’s `_jivsServerIssues` input.

 The regenerated inputs will resemble this: